Camp Lejeune is a Marine base located in Jacksonville, North Carolina. Between January 1, 1953,…

 - Finally, if your medication is on the list, do not stop taking your medication until you speak with your doctor.
 Your doctor will help you find a replacement medication or alternative treatment.

-If you or a loved one are living with liver damage or a cancer diagnosis after taking a valsartan or losartan, contact us.
+If you or a loved one are living with liver damage or a cancer diagnosis after taking a valsartan, contact us.
 We have a valsartan recall lawsuit attorney ready to take your call.

 The Carlson Law Firm Can Help

-The Carlson Law Firm is currently investigating claims related to valsartan and losartan cancer and liver damage.
-Our Firm has a team of experienced dangerous drug attorneys ready to assist you with your potential lawsuit against the maker of your high blood pressure medication.
-If you or someone you know received a diagnosis for liver damage or cancer of the liver, kidney, pancreatic, stomach, bladder or colon contact The Carlson Law Firm.
+The Carlson Law Firm is currently investigating claims related to valsartan cancer and liver damage.
+Our firm has a team of experienced dangerous drug attorneys ready to assist you with your potential lawsuit against the maker of your high blood pressure medication.
+If you or someone you know received a diagnosis for liver damage or cancer of the liver, kidney, stomach, or colon contact The Carlson Law Firm.
 We can help you decide if filing a valsartan recall lawsuit is the right step for you.

 We have been protecting the rights of clients against big pharmaceutical companies for more than 40 years.
 The Carlson Law Firm is ready to answer all of your questions during a free case evaluation.
 Our legal team is ready to serve you with our signature customer service.
 We care.
 We can help.